 The evergreen perennial climber Scindapsus proliferates actively in spring and summer but remains dormant in winter.

-With ideal care, Scindapsus Treubii ‘Dark Form’ can grow 6-8 feet long with 1-3 feet spread.
+With ideal care, Scindapsus Treubii ‘Dark Form’ can grow 6-8 feet long with a 1-3 feet spread.

 The juvenile leaves initially appear lush green and gradually become darker green.